♫ Stuck in the middle with youuuu... ♫

 - Happens frequently in Sci-Fi HARRY whenever someone(usually Harry or Catherine) gets a visit from the local Creepy Child, Chiniro.

-- Happens in Suzumiya Haruhi, when Kyon is alone in a room with Asakura Ryoko who reveals to be a Stepford Smiler Knife Nut.
+- Happens in Haruhi Suzumiya, when Kyon is alone in a room with Asakura Ryoko who reveals to be a Stepford Smiler Knife Nut.
 She also uses her data manipulation skills to make the room inescapable.
-Luckily, Yuki Nagato, who is just as skilled with data handling, noticed it from outside and busted in for a rescue.
+Luckily, Yuki Nagato, who is just as skilled with data handling, notices it from outside and busts in for a rescue.
 This is par for the course as he also knows a girl who may destroy the universe whenever she gets PMS and another who kidnaps the entire world just to be alone with him.

 - Inverted in Black Lagoon, when Balalaika finds herself alone with Psycho for Hire Hansel.
 The inversion is that Balalaika quite easily has him killed.

-- Also happens to Conan himself, Ran, Sonoko and Officer Takagi.
-In Ran's case, she almost was drowned by said psycho; in a subversion, he didn't intend to kill her and just wanted an alibi.
-And in Takagi's, he ended up shot by the psycho, and only a Pocket Protector saved him from certain death.
+- Also happens to Conan himself, Ran, Sonoko, Officer Takagi and Kobayashi-sensei.
+In Ran's case, she almost was drowned by said psycho; in another subversion, he didn't intend to kill her and just wanted an alibi.
+And in Takagi's, he was beaten bloody and then shot by the psycho, and only a Pocket Protector saved him from certain death.

 - From Death Note this happens to Naomi Misora on two separate occasions, once in a prequel and once in the main story.
 She doesn't survive the second one.